jaromil/dotfiles/README.md

 At shell startup the loader.sh is sourced to load all scripts in `system/` and then the shell specific one in `shell/`.

-The `install/` dir contains a bunch of collections of packages that can be quickly installed for makefile depending on the purpose for which the shell is used.
+The `install/` dir contains collections of package install scripts.

 ```